ankor-ai/Algorithms/Median-Computation-Large-Data-Problem/README.md

   <img src="https://latex.codecogs.com/gif.latex?%5Clarge%20m%20%5Cin%20%5B%5Cmu%20-%5Csigma%2C%20%5Cmu%20&plus;%20%5Csigma%5D">
 </p>

-First of all, why this is true ?
+This is an interesting property, but why it is true ?

-First of all we know that:
+First of all, we know that:
 <!--
 m \in [\mu-\sigma, \mu + \sigma] \iff |\mu - m | \leq \sigma
 -->